adamajm/EsriOpenCypher/Esri_Cheatsheet.md

 **Common DateTime Patterns**

-* Retrieve or convert a date or time value
-* Filter matched records by a relative date (e.g. find employees that started working at the company before 2024-01-01)
+* Create a date from a typed-in-string, or convert a datetime value on an existing property.
+These operations are often done to filter matched records by a relative date (e.g. find employees that started working at the company before 2024-01-01).
+Comparison dates should be converted to the same datetime property type.
 ```
 MATCH path=(:Person)-[ea:employeedAt]->(:Employer {EmployerName: "Company XYZ"})
 WHERE ea.hireDate < datetime('2024-01-01T12:00:00.000Z)')
 RETURN path
 ```
-* Duration - Compare dates to return a value between dates (e.g. how many days were between these two events)
-* Filter matched records by a duration value (e.g. find employees that has worked for more than 60 days)
+* Duration - Compare two dates to return a number value between them (e.g. how many days were between these two events).
+Filter matched records by a duration value (e.g. find employees that has worked for more than 60 days).
+Use the ISO 8601 time duration format and ADD/SUBTRACT it from another datetime field.
+For example, a duration of P1Y2M3DT4H5M6S represents a time interval of one year, two months, three days, four hours, five minutes, and six seconds.

-For example, to find people who sold a vehicle that they owned for less than two years, use a query such as
+Example: To find people who sold a vehicle that they owned for less than two years, use a query such as
 ```
 MATCH path=(:Person)-[hv:HasVehicle]->(:Vehicle) WHERE hv.endDate < (hv.acquisitionDate + duration('P2Y')) RETURN path, duration.between(hv.acquisitionDate,hv.endDate) as TimeOwned
 ```